bipicar/better-validator/readme.md

 const validator = Validator.create(options); // can also use new Validator(), but this has better type support due to trying to keep as much backwards compatibility as possible with v1.x
 ```

+Options

+- `failureFormatter` function or formatter class that will be used to format
+each failure that is created.
+See below (quite a long way below, somewhat near the bottom).

 Simple validation

 ```javascript